Town: California

 In California, the words town and city are synonymous by law (see Cal.
 Govt.
-Code Secs.
-34500–34504).
+Code §§ 34500–34504).
 There are two types of cities in California: charter and general law.
 Cities organized as charter cities derive their authority from a charter that they draft and file with the state, and which, among other things, states the municipality's name as "City of (Name)" or "Town of (Name)."
-Government Code Sections 34500–34504 applies to cities organized as general law cities, which differ from charter cities in that they do not have charters but instead operate with the powers conferred them by the pertinent sections of the Government Code.
+Government Code §§ 34500–34504 apply to cities organized as general law cities, which differ from charter cities in that they do not have charters but instead operate with the powers conferred them by the pertinent sections of the Government Code.
 Like charter cities, general law cities may incorporate as "City of (Name)" or "Town of (Name)."

 Some cities change what they are referred to as.
 The sign in front of the municipal offices in Los Gatos, California, for example, reads "City of Los Gatos", but the words engraved on the building above the front entrance when the city hall was built read "Town of Los Gatos."
 There are also signs at the municipal corporation limit, some of which welcome visitors to the "City of Los Gatos" while older, adjacent signs welcome people to the "Town of Los Gatos."
 Meanwhile, the village does not exist in California as a municipal corporation.
 Instead, the word town is commonly used to indicate any unincorporated community that might otherwise be known as an unincorporated village.
 Additionally, some people may still use the word town as shorthand for township, which is not an incorporated municipality but an administrative division of a county.

+Georgia

+Georgia is divided into 159 counties and contains 535 municipalities consisting of cities, towns, consolidated city-counties, and consolidated cities.
+There is no legal difference in Georgia between cities and towns.

 Hawaii

-The Hawaiian Island of Oahu has various communities that may be referred to as towns.
-However, the entire island is lumped as a single incorporated city, the City and County of Honolulu.
-The towns on Oahu are merely unincorporated census-designated places.
+In Hawaii, the Department of Business, Economic Development, and Tourism has the statutory authority to establish, modify, or abolish the statistical boundaries for cities, town, and. villages.
+However, the only municipal government in Hawaii is the City and County of Honolulu.